leonlinsx/minimal-mistakes/_posts/2020-01-18-newsletter-annual-review.md

 ---
 title:  "2019 newsletter year in review"
-tags: [newsletter, review, finance, tech]
+tags: [newsletter, review, finance, tech, subscription, shoutouts]
-published: false
+published: true
 ---

 *If you like this, you'll like my monthly* ***[finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")***